yell0w4x/ray-serve-boilerplate/readme.md

-# Minimal Ray cluster web application bolerplate for AWS
+# Minimal Ray cluster web application boilerplate for AWS

 > **&#9432;** Make sure that you have active AWS credentials here `~/.aws/credentials`.
 > For successful deploy use python version same to `rayproject/ray` docker image.
 At the moment it's python 3.7.